xanthospap/iers2010/README.md

 FORTRAN (i.e. GPT.F) and C++ implementations produce identical results; no discrepancies found in running the test case.

+### gpt2 <a id="gpt2-cmp"></a>

+FORTRAN (i.e. GPT2.F) and C++ implementations produce discrepancies up to (i.e. max value) ~1e-9; that is way smaller than the accuracy of the model especially for the values P (Pressure given in hPa), T (Temperature in degrees Celsius), dT (Temperature lapse rate in degrees per km), E (Water vapour pressure in hPa) and UNDU (Geoid undulation in meters).
+For the mapping function coefficient (AH and AW, hydrostatic and wet respectively), the discrepancies are smaller than 5e-14.

 ### hardisp <a id="hardisp-cmp"></a>